dokterdok/Continuity-Activation-Tool/README.md

 * The tool disables the verification of original Apple drivers in order to work, which lowers the overall system security.

 ## Compatibility list
 Your Mac might require a hardware upgrade to be able to work with Continuity.
-See the chart below to understand what your Mac supports.
+See the chart below to understand what your Mac supports, and use the System Diagnostic feature of the Continuity Activation Tool for a compatibility check of your Mac.

 ![Compatibility Chart](https://github.com/dokterdok/Continuity-Activation-Tool/blob/beta/CompatibilityChart-13.12.2014.png)

+Chart data sources: * Feedback from >150 CAT 2.0 beta testers, feedback reported on this GitHub page, UncleSchnitty's [guide](http://forums.macrumors.com/showpost.php?p=20124161).

-**Pros of using USB BT4.0 dongles**: low cost, easy to install, easy to find on the market **Pros of using AirPort Extreme cards**: real Apple hardware, better support for Continuity features, doesn't occupy a USB slot
+**Pros of using USB BT4.0 dongles**: low cost, easy to install, easy to find on the market **Pros of using AirPort Extreme cards**: authentic Apple hardware, better support for Continuity features, doesn't occupy a USB slot

 ### Bluetooth 4.0 USB dongles
 A few important notes about using CAT with USB Bluetooth 4.0 dongles:
-* Bluetooth 4.0 dongles based on the Cambridge Silicon Radio CSR CSR8510 A10 chip (e.g. Inatek Nano) are not compatible with CAT.
+* Bluetooth 4.0 dongles based on the Cambridge Silicon Radio CSR8510 A10 chip (e.g. Inatek Nano) are not compatible with CAT.
-* If you plan to buy a new dongle, I strongly recommend to look at dongles based on the Broadcom BCM20702 chip, which are similar to the ones used by Apple in their Continuity compatible Macs.
-A few exmaple: Asus BT400, IOGEAR GBU521, GMYLE, and many others.
+* The recommendation is to look for dongles based on the Broadcom BCM20702 chip, which are similar to the ones used by Apple in their Continuity compatible Macs.
+A few examples: Asus BT400, IOGEAR GBU521, GMYLE, and many others.
 * Instant Hotspot currently doesn't work reliably when using a dongle.
 This is a known issue, no workarounds have been identified yet.
 * Atheros Wi-Fi AirPort cards will prevent Continuity from working even when adding Bluetooth 4.0 dongle.
 The System Diagnostic feature of CAT tells which Wi-Fi brand is active.